Neutrinos as a new tool to characterise the Milky Way Centre

+The idea that the neutrino flux can be inferred from the gamma-ray one is motivated by the fact that all commonly considered hadronic processes result in less than 20\% difference between the gamma-ray and all-flavour neutrino flux~\cite{Koldobskiy21PRD}.
+This method is broadly adopted within the community.
+For instance, the $\pi_0$ model of Ref.~\citep{Ackermann2012ApJ_pi0} uses \emph{Fermi}-LAT's gamma-ray observations to extrapolate the integral neutrino spectrum from the entire Galactic Plane, without an energy cut-off.

-As this analysis focuses on muon track events due only to muon neutrinos, we scale-down the gamma-ray flux by a factor of 3 to account for flavour mixing due to neutrino oscillations~\cite{Beacom2003PhRvD}.
+As this analysis focuses on muon track events due only to muon neutrinos, we scale down the gamma-ray flux by a factor of three to account for flavour mixing by neutrino oscillations~\cite{Beacom2003PhRvD}.
 We then convolve the resulting fluxes with the detector response for an illustrative neutrino telescope located in the Northern Hemisphere at the site of KM3NeT, obtaining the expected reconstructed energy spectra.
-The detector response as a function of energy and neutrino arrival direction (i.e. the {\it effective area}) is assumed to be the same as that of IceCube.
-To account for Earth’s rotation, we perform this calculation for different times of the day, removing the periods when the Galactic Centre is outside the detector’s field of view, and then summing the results.
-We apply the same approach to model the expected background contributions from diffuse astrophysical neutrino and atmospheric neutrino contamination, as measured by IceCube.
-These calculations follow the methodology and inputs detailed in Ref.~\cite{Schumacher:2025qca}, and the resulting reconstructed energies are shown in \figurename~\ref{fig:bkg_signal}.
+The detector response as a function of energy and neutrino arrival direction (i.e. the {\it effective area}) is taken from Ref.~\cite{Schumacher:2025qca}, which emulates the latest one from IceCube.
+To account for the Earth’s rotation, we perform this calculation for different times of the day, removing the periods when the Galactic Centre is outside the detector’s field of view, and then summing the results.
+Our calculations follow the methodology and inputs detailed in Ref.~\cite{Schumacher:2025qca}.